soumik2012/Google_Season_of_Documentation/GSoD2021-moja-global-proposal.md

 	 - Use a static site generator to render markdown content and add this to the contributors websites.
 	 - Document the process for adding content to the contributors website.

--   Prepare documentation on setting up configuration files:
+-   Design a documentation architecture for improved navigation between projects and their documentation
 	 - Audit moja global projects repositories and associated documentation to assess conformance with the moja global style guide.
 	 - Transcribe the control flow and system architecture diagrams from LucidChart to a Web Component.
 	 - Design and visualize a map of moja global repositories and services.

 -   Plan a migration of existing documentation onto our ReadTheDocs platform:
 	 - Update the moja global [ReadTheDocs](https://github.com/moja-global/moja_global_docs) README and provide common instructions for submitting documentation.